crystal-lang/crystal-book/README.md

 * Have compile-time evaluation and generation of code, to avoid boilerplate code.
 * Compile to efficient native code.

+From here, you can jump to anywhere you want in this document.
+Although, if you are new to the Crystal Language, we suggest that you **continue reading the [Getting started](./getting_started/README.md) section**.

 **Crystal's standard library is documented in the [API docs](https://crystal-lang.org/api).**

+---

 ## Contributing to the Language Reference